Generating Hard Examples for Pixel-wise Classification

-{\bf Cascaded Online Hard Example Mining (cOHEM).} OHEM introduced by Shrivastava et al.~\cite{AShrivastavaCVPR2016} builds batches by collecting hard examples to collectively minimize objective loss throughout the entire examples.
-However, in problems like ours with a very large number of examples, it takes quite long time to find hard examples, so we used OHEM in a cascaded fashion.
-First, we build a large pool of randomly chosen examples and then carry out OHEM on the pool.
-This method is called cascaded OHEM (cOHEM).
+{\bf Mining step.} An additional mining step is necessary because the generated examples may not necessarily be hard examples.
+We use OHEM introduced by Shrivastava et al.~\cite{AShrivastavaCVPR2016} to build batches by collecting hard examples to minimize objective loss throughout the entire examples collectively.
+However, in problems like ours with many examples, it takes quite long time to find hard examples.
+In the red tide detection problem, the number of original negative examples in the GOCI images is huge, and even larger-scale generated examples are also considered in training.
+Therefore, we used OHEM in a cascaded fashion (cOHEM) to first build a pool of randomly chosen negative examples and then carry out OHEM with all the positive examples along with the negative examples in this pool (Figure~\ref{fig:ohem}).

-Figure~\ref{fig:ohem} shows the training protocol of the network using cOHEM.
 For every pixel labeled with red tide, a 25$\times$25 area around each pixel is collected and used as a positive example.
-In \emph{Negative Random Sampler}, we randomly select 100 regions of a size 37$\times$37 from a negative image, which is equivalent to 16,900 examples of size 25$\times$25.
-In our experiments, we found that it is important to randomly select multiple regions instead of one wide region for negative examples, in order to effectively improve the accuracy of red tide detection using cOHEM.
-For all selected examples, their classification losses are calculated by feeding the examples to the network.
-Note that this loss represents the extent to which the current network correctly classifies each example. \emph{Hard Example Sampler} randomly selects the high loss examples with predetermined batch size.
-Then the proposed network is trained with these batches consisting of hard examples.\\
+In \emph{Negative Random Sampler}, we randomly select 100 regions of a size 37$\times$37 from a negative image, equivalent to 16,900 examples of size 25$\times$25.
+In our experiments, we found that it is crucial to randomly select multiple regions instead of one wide region for negative examples, to improve the accuracy of red tide detection using cOHEM effectively.
+The red tide detection losses for all selected examples are calculated by feeding the examples to the model.
+Note that this loss represents the extent to which the current model correctly classifies each example. \emph{Hard Example Sampler} randomly selects the high loss examples with predetermined batch size.
+Then the proposed model is trained with these batches consisting of hard examples.